intake/intake/docs/source/catalog.rst

 The following import methods are allow:

 - ``- module: my.module.path``: The Python module to import and search for plugin classes.
 This uses the standard notation of the Python ``import`` command and will search the PYTHONPATH in the same way.
 - ``- dir: /my/module/directory``: All of the ``*.py`` files in this directory will be executed, and any plugin classes found will be added to the catalog's plugin registry.
-It is common for the directory of Python files to be stored relative to the catalog file itself, so using a ``!template`` string with the ``CATALOG_DIR`` variable will allow that relative path to be specified.
+It is common for the directory of Python files to be stored relative to the catalog file itself, so using the ``CATALOG_DIR`` variable will allow that relative path to be specified.

 Each of the above methods can be used multiple times, and in combination, to load as many extra plugins as are needed.
 Most plugins should be installed as Python packages (enabling autodiscovery), but sometimes catalog-specific plugins may be needed to perform specific data transformations that are not broadly applicable enough to warrant creating a dedicated package.
 In those cases, the above options allow the plugins to be bundled with the catalog instead.

 Sources
 '''''''

 The majority of a catalog file is composed of data sources, which are named data sets that can be loaded for the user.
 Catalog authors describe the cotents of data set, how to load it, and optionally offer some customization of the returned data.
 Each data source has several attributes:

 - ``name``: The canonical name of the source.
-Best practice is to compose source names from valid Python identifiers separated by dots.
+Best practice is to compose source names from valid Python identifiers.
   This allows Intake to support things like tab completion of data source names on catalog objects.
-For example, ``monthly_downloads``, ``ops.servers.cpu_status``, and ``region1.satellite.IR`` are all good source names.
-Tools that display Intake catalogs should interpret the dot notation as describing a hierarchy.
+  For example, ``monthly_downloads`` is a good source name.
 - ``description``: Human readable description of the source.
 To help catalog browsing tools, the description should be Markdown.

 - ``driver``: Name of the Intake plugin to use with this source.
 Must either already be installed in the current Python environment (i.e. with conda or pip) or loaded in the ``plugin`` section of the file.

 - ``args``: Keyword arguments to the ``open()`` method of the plugin.
 Arguments may use template expansion.

 - ``metadata``: Any metadata keys that should be attached to the data source when opened.
 These will be supplemented by additional metadata provided by the plugin.
 Catalog authors can use whatever key names they would like, with the exception that keys starting with a leading underscore are reserved for future internal use by Intake.

 - ``direct_access``: Control whether the data is directly accessed by the client, or proxied through a catalog server.
   See :ref:`remote-catalogs` for more details.

 - ``parameters``: A dictionary of data source parameters.
 See below for more details.

 Parameters allow the user to customize the data returned by a data source.
 Most often, parameters are used to filter or reduce the data in specific ways defined by the catalog author.
 The parameters defined for a given data source are available for use in template strings, which can be used to alter the arguments provided to the plugin.
 For example, a data source might accept a "postal_code" argument which is used to alter a database query, or select a particular group within a file.
 Users set parameters with keyword arguments to the ``get()`` method on the catalog object.

 Parameter Definition
 ^^^^^^^^^^^^^^^^^^^^

 To enable users to discover parameters on data sources, and to allow UIs to generate interfaces automatically, parameters have the following attributes in the catalog.

 - ``description``: Human-readable Markdown description of what the parameter means.
 - ``type``: The type of the parameter.
 Currently, this may be ``bool``, ``str``, ``int``, ``float``, ``list[str]``, ``list[int]``, ``list[float]``, ``datetime``.

 - ``default``: The default value for this parameter.
 Every parameter must have a default to ensure a catalog user can quickly see some sample data.

 - ``allowed`` (optional): A list of allowed values for this parameter
 - ``min`` (optional): Minimum value (inclusive) for the parameter
 - ``max`` (optional): Maximum value (inclusive) for the parameter